wagnerfv1117/wagnerfv1117/README.md

 Passionate about ICT, as tools can be used to help transform raw data into relevant information, which is available for decision making; taking it to a level of wisdom.

 My goal is to drive the growth and efficiency of companies or organizations, using Data Science as a strategic tool.
-I am always looking for new challenges and opportunities to apply my experience and knowledge.
+I am always learning, looking for new challenges and opportunities to apply my experience and knowledge.
 ____
 ### Job profile